-4.00% Convertible Senior Notes
+2.00% Convertible Senior Notes due 2024

-In December 2015, the Company issued \$128.25 million in aggregate principal amount of 4.00% Senior Convertible Notes due 2020 (the "offering" or "Notes", as applicable) pursuant to an indenture (the "Indenture"), dated December 14, 2015, by and between the Company and U.S. Bank National Association, as trustee.
-The Notes bear interest at a rate of 4.00% per year, payable in cash on June 1 and December 1 of each year and the Notes will mature on December 1, 2020 unless earlier repurchased or converted.
-The Notes will be convertible into cash, shares of the Company's common stock, par value \$0.001 ("Common Stock"), or a combination thereof, at the Company's election, at an initial conversion rate of 173.9978 shares of Common Stock per \$1,000 principal amount of Notes (which is equivalent to an initial conversion price of approximately \$5.75 per share).
-The conversion rate, and thus the effective conversion price, may be adjusted under certain circumstances, including in connection with conversions made following certain fundamental changes and under other circumstances, in each case, as set forth in the Indenture.
+In September 2019, the Company issued \$115.5 million of 2.00% Convertible Senior Notes due 2024 (the "2024 Notes") pursuant to an indenture (the "2024 Notes Indenture"), dated September 13, 2019, by and between the Company and U.S. Bank National Association, as trustee.
+The 2024 Notes bear interest at a rate of 2.00% per year, payable semiannually on March 1 and September 1 of each year, beginning March 1, 2020.
+The 2024 Notes will mature on September 1, 2024, unless earlier repurchased by the Company, redeemed by the Company or converted pursuant to their terms.

+The 2024 Notes are convertible into cash, shares of the Company's common stock, par value \$0.001 ("Common Stock"), or a combination thereof, at the Company's election, at an initial conversion rate of 115.5001 shares of Common Stock per \$1,000 principal amount of 2024 Notes (which is equivalent to an initial conversion price of approximately \$8.66 per share).
+The conversion rate, and thus the effective conversion price, may be adjusted under certain circumstances, including in connection with conversions made following certain fundamental changes or a notice of redemption and under other circumstances, in each case, as set forth in the 2024 Notes Indenture.

-Prior to the close of business on the business day immediately preceding September 1, 2020, the Notes will be convertible only under the following circumstances: (1) during any fiscal quarter (and only during such fiscal quarter), if the last reported sale price of the Company's common stock for at least 20 trading days (whether or not consecutive) during a period of 30 consecutive trading days ending on the last trading day of the immediately preceding fiscal quarter is greater than or equal to 130% of the conversion price of the Notes on each applicable trading day; (2) during the five business day period after any 5 consecutive trading day period (the "measurement period") in which the trading price per \$1,000 principal amount of Notes for each trading day of the measurement period was less than 98% of the product of the last reported sale price of the Company's common stock and the conversion rate on each such trading day; or (3) upon the occurrence of specified corporate events.
-Commencing on September 1, 2020 until the close of business on the second scheduled trading day immediately preceding the maturity date, the Notes will be convertible in multiples of \$1,000 principal amount regardless of the foregoing circumstances.
+Prior to the close of business on the business day immediately preceding June 1, 2024, the 2024 Notes will be convertible only under the following circumstances: (1) during any fiscal quarter commencing after the fiscal quarter ending on December 31, 2019, and only during such fiscal quarter, if the last reported sale price of the Common Stock for at least 20 trading days (whether or not consecutive) in a period of 30 consecutive trading days ending on, and including, the last trading day of the immediately preceding fiscal quarter is greater than or equal to 130% of the conversion price for the 2024 Notes on each applicable trading day; (2) during the five business day period after any five consecutive trading day period (the "measurement period") in which the trading price per \$1,000 principal amount of 2024 Notes for each trading day of the measurement period was less than 98% of the product of the last reported sale price of the Common Stock and the conversion rate on each such trading day; (3) if the Company calls any or all of the 2024 Notes for redemption, at any time prior to the close of business on the second scheduled trading day immediately preceding the redemption date; or (4) upon the occurrence of specified corporate events.
+On or after June 1, 2024, until the close of business on the second scheduled trading day immediately preceding the maturity date, holders of the 2024 Notes may convert all or any portion of their 2024 Notes regardless of the foregoing conditions.